LogoLogo

 This approach is recommended for two main scenarios:

-Combustion in high-speed compressible flows with minimal turbulence effect on reaction rates.
+• Combustion in high-speed compressible flows with minimal turbulence effect on reaction rates.
 Despite the limitations of the finite-rate chemistry model for turbulent flames, it may still provide accurate results in certain situations where the turbulence fluctuations are relatively small compared to the chemical timescales.
-In supersonic flow environments, the timescales of the turbulent fluctuations are significantly faster than the chemical reaction timescales.
-As a result, the influence of the turbulence on the reaction rates can be considered negligible, and the finite-rate chemistry approach can be used effectively to capture the detailed chemical kinetics without the need to model the turbulence-chemistry interactions.
+If the timescales of the turbulent fluctuations are significantly faster than the chemical reaction timescales, the influence of the turbulence on the reaction rates can be considered negligible, and the finite-rate chemistry approach can be used effectively to capture the detailed chemical kinetics without the need to model the turbulence-chemistry interactions.
 Examples of supersonic flame scenarios where the finite-rate chemistry approach would be applicable is detonation in premixed mixtures, such as deflagration-to-detonation transition (DDT), pulse detonation engines for propulsion applications, detonation-based combustion systems, detonation waves in shock tubes or other specialized facilities.

 Users should carefully consider the applicability of this finite-rate chemistry approach to their specific research or engineering problems, particularly when dealing with turbulent flows and complex chemical kinetics.